 - Manage County detention facility

-- Serve summonses, court orders and other civil processes issued by court
+- Serve summonses, court orders and other civil processes issued by the court

 - Collect delinquent taxes